-Staff should be aware of Government guidance on issues that may arise when implementing this policy.
+Staff should be aware of Government guidance (Behaviour and Discipline in Schools Jan 16) on issues that may arise when implementing this policy.
+Particularly relevant sections can be seen below.

 Searching pupils

 School staff can search pupils with their consent for any item.